-However, although COVID-19 spreads less effectively than the flu it currently causes more severe illness than the flu.
+However, although, (at the moment we think) COVID-19 spreads less effectively than the flu, it currently causes more severe illness than the flu.
 There are no vaccines currently available and it is rapidly spreading globally.

 As aged care providers, particularly those operating in rural and remote areas, do you have an action plan to support your staff and the clients they care for should (or when) the virus become more prevalent in your community?

 What do we know about the COVID-19 virus?